-You might be familiar with this age-old story: You've saved a bit to go on vacation, and you're finally taking some much-needed R&R. But as the days of your trip creep by, you notice your bank account balance dipping faster than you planned — or you keep swiping your credit card without thinking about your total balance.
+You might be familiar with this age-old story: You've saved a bit to go on holiday, and you're finally taking some much-needed R&R. But as the days of your trip creep by, you notice your bank account balance dipping faster than you planned — or you keep swiping your credit card without thinking about your total balance.
 You might be taking a break from your daily life, but there's a rude reality waiting for you back home.

 Going over budget on a trip can dampen your enjoyment of the experience in the first place — or leave you feeling financially strapped after the fact.
 Before you fast forward to all that regret, keep these things in mind before you travel.

 We don't get many holiday days, so when we do have some saved up there may be temptation to go all out.
 Taking the trip of your Instagram-influencer dreams may be incredibly tempting, but you'll regret it later if it's more than you can really afford.

 So, rather than choosing a destination and going no matter the cost, work backwards from your budget, advises Elyssa Kirkham, a financial expert at Student Loan Hero.
 "Start with what you can afford and find a destination to match."

 "The amount of money you will need certainly depends on where you are going," says author and personal finance expert Tiffany Aliche.
 "You have to anticipate flight costs, which can range anywhere from £100-£800.
 You also have to factor in lodging, but you can find an Airbnb hotel or a hostel for as little as £20/night."